Sandii & the Sunsetz: 1980s: The Sunsetz

 Their first show as Sandii & The Sunsetz was opening for Yellow Magic Orchestra at Budokan in December 1980.
 In 1981 their next album Heat Scale, again featuring lyrics by Chris Mosdell, was released in 17 countries - most international releases adding tunes from "Eating Pleasure".
 From the release of "Heat Scale" until the next album release "Immigrants" (with a title song penned once more by lyricist Chris Mosdell) The Sunsetz spent a lot of time in the UK, recording with David Sylvian and Fun Boy Three producer Dave Jordan.
 Sounds, NME and Melody Maker gave The Sunsetz extensive coverage which gave the group a lot of credibility in Japan, leading to increased record sales.
 Their live act gained many fans in the international music industry following their support slot on the final Japan world tour.
-The Sunsetz went on to tour and play festivals with Eurythmics, Inxs, Blondie and David Bowie.
+The Sunsetz went on to tour and play festivals with Eurythmics, INXS, Blondie and David Bowie.
 Their extensive touring and TV appearances in Australia in 1983 allowed them to achieve the #11 charting hit single "Sticky Music" (lyrics by Chris Mosdell).
 Sandii & the Sunsetz also wrote songs for pop idol Akina Nakamori, including her hit "Babylon".
-The group had problems with international distribution and promotion and were unable to replicate that success worldwide, but had an avid cult following.
+The group had problems with international distribution and promotion and was unable to replicate that success worldwide, but it had an avid cult following.

 Steve Cropper saw Sunsetz guitarist Keni Inoue play in his distinctive plucking style (as heard on "Open Sesame") and asked to be taught the technique.

 In 1985 Sandii & The Sunsetz left Alfa Records for Toshiba-EMI, whose greater financial muscle gave the group a better budget to work with.
 Following a collaboration with Stephen Duffy ("Something Special") the group released the rock influenced "La La La La Love", released as "Banzai Baby" outside Japan.
-Although a strong album musically the group were disappointed that it was not promoted internationally, despite following the guidance of the record company, and opted to follow their own creative vision for subsequent releases.
+Although a strong album musically the group was disappointed that it was not promoted internationally, despite following the guidance of the record company, and opted to follow their own creative vision for subsequent releases.
 This led them to reggae, dancehall and other Jamaican styles which heavily influenced the final Sunsetz albums "Rhythm Chemistry" and "One Love".